Nadine Merabi

-Nadine Merabi (born 19 January 1982) is a British-Lebanese fashion designer.
+Nadine Merabi (born 19 January 1982) is a British-Lebanese fashion designer and former field hockey player.

 Early life

-Merabi was born in Manchester to an English mother and a Lebanese father.
-She spent the first 4 years of her life living in Tripoli, Lebanon.
+Merabi was born in Manchester to an English mother, a teacher, and a Lebanese father.
+She spent the first 4 years of her life living in Tripoli, Lebanon before returning to Manchester.
+She attended Oldham Hulme Grammar School.

-Following 10 years playing hockey for England at an international level, Merabi taught herself how to sew and design through videos online.
+During school, Merabi became a hockey player, which earned her a scholarship to study at the University of Bath.
+Following 10 years playing hockey for England at an international level until 2007, Merabi explored different career options, such as an event hosting, before landing on design.
+She started by teaching herself how to sew through YouTube video tutorials.
+She was 29 in 2010 when she decided to pursue it professionally, showcasing her clothes in a local Manchester boutique.

 Fashion career

 She originally started her own fashion label and was later appointed creative director at fashion company ONO UNO.
 Four seasons later, due to a demand for her signature dresses, she relaunched her MERABI brand.